 If it was going to be easy to raise kids, it never would have started with something called labor. ~Anonymous

-3. Apologize fully.
+When you’ve blown it, apologize.
 Look her in the eyes and say I’m sorry that I handled that situation incorrectly.
 Show your child what humility looks like.

 What happens today is not a full picture of you as a parent.
 It’s only a snapshot.
-It’s the weeks and months and years of training and correction and love and prayer that will make them into women of character and grace.
+It’s the weeks and months and years of training and correction and love and prayer that will make them into men and women of character and faith.

 5. A sense of humor lightens my load and theirs.

 Sometimes things are just funny, so laugh.
 Some of our most memorable family moments came when things didn’t unfold as planned…like getting caught in a torrential downpour while walking across the Brooklyn Bridge or taking a wrong turn while driving in Arizona and ending up at the border to Mexico.
 I’m not saying that they were all our favorite times, but they were memorable!

 6. Losing my temper accomplishes…nothing.

 Did you know that there’s a Bible verse about this?
 “For the wrath of man worketh not the righteousness of God.”
 (James 1:20) Our anger will not produce God’s righteousness in ourselves or our children.